Our vision for the future of Tropic: agent observability, expanded integrations, chaos testing, security hardening, and standards interoperability.

 All channels will go through Tropic's security layer.
 Sondera policies apply regardless of whether the message came from WhatsApp, Slack, or Discord.

-Model selection will remain a per-instance setting.
-You can run one agent on Claude Opus for complex reasoning and another on GPT-4o-mini for high-volume, low-cost tasks.
+Model selection is a per-instance setting.
+You can run one agent on Claude Opus for complex reasoning and another on GPT-5.4 for high-volume, low-cost tasks.
+The launch modal only surfaces models for providers you have keys configured for.

 Local machine support is live.
 You can now connect your own hardware to the Tropic control plane through SSM hybrid activation.
 The dashboard provides an interactive setup wizard: click "Add Local Machine", get a setup token, run a single command, and your machine appears in the dashboard within seconds.